gotchacode/currently/readme.md

-#About

-Source code of the awesome Currently chrome extension.

-##Important

-- I am not involved in the currently team.
-- I saw the their code and found it awesome and educative at the same time.
-- I have no intention in violating anything, but would love to contribute to make it better.
+#Currently Chrome Extension

+Currently is a really awesome chrome extension that gives you location specfic metrics about weather.

+**Prerequisites:** All you need to use it is Chrome/Chromium.

+**Mac OS X:** Open `chrome://extensions/` in your browser and load unpacked extensions and select the directory of the extension.

+**Linux:** Same as Mac.

+**Windows:** Same as Mac

+**Note:** I am not involved with the currently development team.
+Checked their code, found it awesome and so Open Sourced it for the benefit of community.
+It has no intention in taking credit of their work or any other gains.
+It is purely for educational purpose only

+##Contributions

+If you want to contribute, just fork the repository and send a Pull Request.